keonramses/HR_Tracker/README.md

 While this is in no means by itself a perfect product, the implementation of this project aims to fix the aforementioned problem, by making the information that is needed easily available and at a glance, and this would in turn reduce the time lost trying to find out by who has what duty significantly.

+[- Update - 25/06/2022]
+- Fixed a bunch of session handling issues for production server use
+- Minor Layout Adjustments

+[TODO]
+- Compile a proper changelog
+- Make Project setup dynamic with little to no code manipulation by user
+- Touch some grass 😅

 # Mobile Friendly?
 Unfortunately it is not truly mobile friendly, while it does try this project was never intended for mobile resolutions from its inception and while I would really like to make it so, that is not a main focus at this point in time, but once the project gets gets to a stage where all the intended changes and fixes are applied I will make sure to so (please bear with me).

+[- Update - 27/06/2022]
+Edit and Add Employee Pages are mobile friendly (fully responsive), but this pages are only accessible to the HR Manager (sigh), with exception to the header which is global.
+Looking into a feasible arrangement to make the index page tables and pop up element fully responsive.

 # Who can use it?
 That depends on your intended usecase, but this project despite being a pet project is mostly intended for businesses that don't require all the fancy functions